Spodomancy: The rite, history, and global practice of spodomancy

 Spodomancy is an ancient and globally widespread divination practice.
-The ancient Greek playwright Aeschylus (525 BC–456 BC) noted that ashes falling from a fireplace could be divined for portents.
+The ancient Greek playwright Aeschylus (525–456 BC) noted that ashes falling from a fireplace could be divined for portents.
 A word, phrase, name, or question would be written in the ashes with a finger or stick.
 The individual would wait for a breeze to disturb the ashes, which would form new letters or omens and provide an answer.
 Not everyone could practice the art.
 The gift of prophecy was believed to run in some Greek families, and only they were allowed to seek divination from the ashes left by fires on sacrificial altars.
 In Ancient Thebes, the altar dedicated to Apollo was known as "Apollo of the Ashes" not only because the altar itself was composed of the ashes of human sacrificial victims but because ashes blowing off the altar could be divined for their portents.
 The Etruscans of the Italian peninsula, whose civilization existed from 1200 BC to 550 BC, also practiced spodomancy in a fashion similar to the Greeks.
 Romani folklore says ashes can be cast onto the floor.
 Smooth, uniform ashes are a good omen, while a pile (or piles) of ashes indicate bad fortune.
-During the Qin (221 BC–206 BC) and Han (206 BCE–220 CE) dynasties in China, a form of spodomancy was used in which the bones of sacrificial animals were raked out of fires and the marks in the ashes and cracks in the bones interpreted for their portents.
+During the Qin (221–206 BC) and Han (206 BC – 220 AD) dynasties in China, a form of spodomancy was used in which the bones of sacrificial animals were raked out of fires and the marks in the ashes and cracks in the bones interpreted for their portents.
 Several Native American tribes believed that they could divine the future of a newborn or a friend who had left on a journey by looking in the marks and lines left in the ashes of a fire the next morning.
 From the 16th century to mid 19th century, unmarried English people would draw lines in smooth ashes.
 The ashes were an indication of a future spouse if two unmarried people sat on the same line.
 In Kent, this custom was used on Valentine's Day to divine who one should court.
 Peruvians in the late 19th century would spread ashes on the floor the night after a funeral.
 The next morning, footprints and other marks in the ashes would indicate what kind of animal the dead person's soul had migrated into and the direction in which that animal might be found.
 Among the Loma people of western Africa, spodomancy is still (as of the late 20th century) used to divine the sex of a child before birth.
 Chinese people in Taiwan still use the ends of sedan chair poles to mark incense ash on altars, and then interpret the marks for divine communication.